StevensND/emuswitch-backup/YUZU.md

 - If you use the **`Appdata/Roaming/yuzu` folder method**, you will have to place the `scripts` folder inside this folder.

+An example of the correct path would be: `C:\Users\Stevens\AppData\Roaming\yuzu`.
+You have to place the "scripts" folder inside this path. **Note that this route doesn't have to be yours.**

 Then just open the `scripts` folder and run `Saves Backup Yuzu.py`

 ## How do I know which method I am using?